 Each profession that we regulate has its own Standards of Proficiency.
 You can download these from our website, or contact us to request a hard copy.
-These standards define the expectations of a health professional, the skills required for the application of practice, and the knowledge understanding and skills.
-Every registered health professional must meet these standards, and must also meet the Standards of Conduct, Performance and Ethics.
+These standards are divided into sections which set out the expectations of a health professional, the skills required for the application of practice, and the required knowledge, understanding and skills.
+Every registered health professional must meet these standards, and must also meet the Standards of conduct, performance and ethics.
 When you first apply to come onto the Register, we need certain pieces of information from you, to make sure that you meet our standards.
-You need to send us a health reference and a character reference, and you are also required to tell us about any criminal convictions or cautions, or any action taken against you by a professional body or another regulator.
+You need to send us a health reference and a character reference.
+You are also required to tell us about any criminal convictions or cautions, or any action taken against you by a professional body or another regulator.